carlmontanari/scrapli/docs/api_docs/channel/base_channel.md

             ScrapliAuthenticationFailed: if any errors are read in the output

         """
-        # TODO - make this smart? dict keys of the output contains, w/ values being the msg?

         msg = ""
         if b"host key verification failed" in output.lower(): msg = "Host key verification failed"